 Sunstone's plant nurseries have now been in production for several years and produce hundreds of shrubs and trees annually for both company and community use.
 Members of the community can request the donation of specific plants from company stock, according to their productive or personal requirements.
-During the reporting period, we donated 415 plants from the Bramaderos nursery and 322 plants from the El Palmar nursery.
-Other plants are utilised for the rehabilitation of disturbed areas such as drilling platforms.
+During the reporting plants are utilised for the rehabilitation of disturbed areas such as drilling platforms.
 However, the majority of trees and shrubs are directed towards reforestation programmes which align with government initiatives to assist Ecuador to reverse the effects of generations of degenerative man-made processes.

-In accordance with our Environmental Management Plan, Sunstone carries out reforestation activities in riverbanks surrounding our authorised water capture points in the Bramaderos project.
+surrounding our authorised water capture points in the Bramaderos project.
 Our objectives are to reverse deforestation and soil and riverbank erosion as well as preventing waterbody loss - ensuring the longevity of the local habitat and water sources for future generations.
 Our plant nursery teams cultivate and plant native tree species, such as the Palo Santo, Strangler Fig and Shortleaf Fig, which are selected due to their ability to help to reduce soil erosion.